shinmorino/qgate/docs/source/plugin.rst

 Qgate works with other quantum circuit simulators by using plugin.

-Below is the list of quantum circuit simulators supported by Qgate and their development status.
+Below is the list of quantum circuit simulators (to be) supported.

 * `Blueqat <https://github.com/Blueqat/Blueqat>`_: Supported from  `Blueqat 0.3.8 <https://github.com/Blueqat/Blueqat/releases/tag/0.3.8>`_.